artiomn/awesome-neuromorphic/README.md

 ## Computational Neuroscience Software

-- [BrainPy](https://github.com/brainpy/BrainPy) - framework for computational neuroscience and brain-inspired computation based on the Just-In-Time (JIT) compilation (built on top of JAX, Numba, and other JIT compilers).
+- [BrainPy](https://github.com/brainpy/BrainPy) - Framework for computational neuroscience and brain-inspired computation based on the Just-In-Time (JIT) compilation (built on top of JAX, Numba, and other JIT compilers).
 It provides an integrative ecosystem for brain dynamics programming, including brain dynamics building, simulation, training, analysis, etc.

 ## Institutes and Groups